A-I-Research-Facility/Self-driving-cars/Module 1/Chapter 1/README.md

 ## 🥬 What are the limitations of this taxonomy?<br>

-* Levels of autonomy are a course measure, i.e., 2 different car models claimig the same level can have very different capabilities
+* Levels of autonomy are a course measure, i.e., 2 different car models claiming the same level can have very different capabilities
 * ODD is very important
 * Safety of driver, passenger, and everybody and everything else on the road is the most important